“The only way to get really good at something is to be really bad at it first.”

 Learning From Those Who Started Badly

 Similarly, Vincent van Gogh sold only one painting during his lifetime.
-He faced constant rejection and self-doubt.
-Yet, he continued to paint with a ferocious passion, creating hundreds of works that now define an entire art movement.
+Constant rejection and self-doubt plagued his career, yet he continued to paint with ferocious passion, creating hundreds of works that now define an entire art movement.
 These figures did not possess a magic talent from birth.
 They possessed resilience.
-They understood, consciously or not, that mastery is forged in the fires of persistent, imperfect effort.
-They chose to embrace the process, regardless of the immediate outcome.
+Understanding that the only way to get really good at something is to be quote origin, they consciously chose to persist despite their initial struggles.
+Mastery is forged in the fires of persistent, imperfect effort.

 Your Invitation to Begin

 Ultimately, the path to mastery is not a straight line.
 It is a messy, winding road filled with potholes and wrong turns.
 The fear of starting badly is a natural human emotion.
 However, it is a barrier you must consciously decide to break through.
-The reward for doing so is immense.
-It is the joy of learning, the satisfaction of growth, and the quiet confidence that comes from building a skill from the ground up.
-St. Vincent Biography – Rock & Roll Hall of Fame
+The reward for doing so is immense: the joy of learning, the satisfaction of growth, and the quiet confidence that comes from building a skill from the ground up.

-So, choose something you have always wanted to learn.
+Choose something you have always wanted to learn.
 Give yourself permission to be terrible at it.
 Laugh at your mistakes.
 Ask for help.
 Most importantly, just start.
 The first step is the hardest, but it is also the only one that truly matters.
 Embrace your inner beginner and discover what you are capable of achieving.
-St. Vincent – Rock & Roll Hall of Fame